Manage Office Safety with Online Forms and Automated Workflows

 If someone is injured at work, the first priority is assessing the situation and getting help if necessary.
 Beyond that, however, it’s important to document what happened, determine what caused the accident, and take steps to ensure that it doesn’t happen again.
-Online forms and workflows are ideal for this task.
+Online forms and safety workflows are ideal for this task.

 Documenting office accidents right away not only helps you take steps to prevent future problems, it gets everything recorded while everyone’s memories of the incident are fresh.
 Should the incident need to be recalled (say, by a doctor treating the person injured), documentation can show clearly what happened.

 A Workflow for Monitoring Potential Safety Issues Is a Good Idea

 In addition to creating online forms and workflows for documenting safety incidents, it’s wise to create a workflow specifically for checking the workplace for potential safety issues on a regular basis.
 With a mobile-friendly safety checklist form, a designated person can go through the workplace in an orderly fashion, check for potential hazards, and document issues that should be addressed, like a stack of boxes that impedes visibility.
 That way, some problems can be prevented altogether.

 If you invest in additional safety training, such as CPR training for your employees, you can create online forms for them to sign up and to verify that they have completed training.
 And if your workflow software has the capabilities, you can create quarterly or annual reports on safety inspections, safety incidents, and safety training with ease.